 If the interval is large, then the outbound server can stream out more LCRs for each acknowledgment interval.
 However, a longer interval delays how often the client application can send the processed low position to the outbound server.
 Therefore, a longer interval might mean that the processed low position maintained by the outbound server is not current.
-In this case, when the outbound server restarts, it must start processed low position maintained by the client application.
+In this case, when the outbound server restarts, it must start processing LCRs at an earlier position than the one that corresponds to the processed low position maintained by the client application.
 Therefore, more LCRs might be retransmitted, and the client application must discard the ones that have been applied.